BrunoZell/AskFi.Sdk/docs/sdk.md

 ### Execution

+Execution in the SDK is implemented via **Brokers** (type `AskFi.Sdk.IBroker<Action>`).

+Each broker accepts instance of their `Action`-type and initiate it's execution, potentially collecting evidence of it.

+e. (can) is captured by the `Action`-type, which is all possible commands a broker accepts.

+i. (do) represents a broker actually executing an action.

+The group _Exection_ may also refer to individuals who behave in a certain way.
+Altough the SDK does not specify any types for that since consciousnuss and decision making in the brain are not really measured.
+Such actions or inactions of humans are observed just as any other external system.

 ### Coordination

 Coordination, covering o. (want) and a. (commit), is about a structured conversation among subjects to collaborate and steer reality into a desired direction.
 Esentially it is about placing signs in the environment so that all actions done by subjects are compatible with each other and won't result in conflict.